svaibhav19/Thesis/README.md

 ### PRE-REQUISITES
 1. Apache Tomcat (any web server)
-2. Apache JEAN
+2. Apache JENA

 ### Installation
 #### 1. Setup APACHE Jena
-Download Apache Jean https://jena.apache.org/ follow the instruction provided on the site to install and configure.
+Download Apache Jena https://jena.apache.org/ follow the instruction provided on the site to install and configure.
 Run JENA and create dataset (by default the annotation store has been configure to kit  dataset )
 #### 2. Deploy Annotation Store
 Buil the project to generate the ANNOTATION.war file.
 Deploy into tomcat (web server) and call the REST services.